Can Marketing Automation get you what you really want?

-Recent research from 165 senior level marketers and 115 agency executives by RSW provides some valuable insight on the state of organizations and the relationships that they’re seeking with external resources to help them achieve their marketing goals.
+Recent research from 165 senior level marketers and 115 agency executives by RSW provides some valuable insights on the state of organizations and the relationships that they’re seeking with agencies to help them achieve their marketing goals—especially with Marketing Automation.

 Is this you?